 - iv) Consideration of the recommendations made by a committee; - v) Review of delegation arrangements to committees, subcommittees, staff and other local authorities; - vi) Review of the terms of reference for committees; - vii) Appointment of members to existing committees; - viii) Appointment of any new committees in accordance with standing order 4; - ix) Review and adoption of appropriate standing orders.

+(Amendments to Standing Orders to stand adjourned for adoption until the next Full Council meeting.
 NB: Financial Regulations are reviewed by the Finance Committee held in May/June and adopted at the June Full Council meeting. - x) NB: Review of arrangements (including legal agreements) with other local authorities, not for profit bodies and businesses to be reviewed by the appropriate committee. - xi) Review of representation on or work with external bodies and arrangements for reporting back; - xii) In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii) NB: Review of inventory of land and other assets including buildings and office equipment to be by reviewed by Asset Management Committee in May/June/July and approved at June/July Full Council meeting.
-NB: Confirmation of arrangements for insurance cover in respect of all insurable risks to be undertaken by the Finance Committee in May under delegated powers.; NB: Council's and/or staff subscriptions to other bodies to be reviewed at the Finance Committee in May/June and approved by the June Full Council. - xiv) Review of the Council's complaints procedure; - xv) NB: Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); to be reviewed by the Finance Committee in May/June and approved by the June Full Council. - xvi) NB: Council's policy for dealing with the press/media to be reviewed by the Staffing & Resources Committee and approved by the following Full Council meeting.
-NB: Council's employment policies and procedures to be reviewed by the Staffing & xvii) Confirming the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
-NB:

-Resources Committee and approved by the following Full Council meeting.
+NB: Confirmation of arrangements for insurance cover in respect of all insurable risks to be undertaken by the Finance Committee in May under delegated powers.; NB: Council's and/or staff subscriptions to other bodies to be reviewed at the Finance Committee in May/June and approved by the June Full Council. - xiv) Review of the Council's complaints procedure; - xv) NB: Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); to be reviewed by the Finance Committee in May/June and approved by the June Full Council. - xvi) NB: Council's policy for dealing with the press/media to be reviewed by the Staffing Committee and approved by the following Full Council meeting.
+NB: Council's employment policies and procedures to be reviewed by the Staffing Committee and approved by the following Full Council meeting.
 NB: Council's expenditure incurred under s137 of the Local Government Act 1972 or the general power of competence to be reviewed by the Finance Committee in May/June and be approved by the June Full Council.